Guest post by Jess Coleman

 Whatever your shower looks like, it’s a great opportunity to let friends and family dote on your new arrival (and YOU!).
-Ask that guests give baby books instead of cards – why?-.
+Ask that guests give baby books instead of cards, as they make a sweet keepsake.
 If your shower is in-person, opt for decorations that are similar to the style of decor you’re using in the nursery.
 You may be able to repurpose items from the shower for the nursery.

 You don’t need everything you see.
 I loved Googling for lists of items that other women didn’t use, or regretted purchasing for their kiddos.
 Commonly listed items included wipe warmers, baby shoes, expensive outfits, and crib accessories.
 If your friends have had babies, they’re likely to have a list of items not to buy as well.

 When planning for a new baby, you’re probably thinking about all the things you’ll need to buy.
 But consider which unused items you can sell.
 If you’re making room for baby – clearing out a guest room, for example – you’re likely to come across furniture and other items that can go.
 List them on eBay, OfferUp, Facebook Marketplace, or Craigslist and earn some extra cash while you get rid of old stuff.